HOW TO SWITCH - SHOTGUN

 Step-by-Step Guide to Patterning:

-• Shoot off-hand, NOT on a bench.
-Nobody shoots game off a bench.
+Shoot off-hand, NOT on a bench.
+Nobody shoots game off of a bench.

-• Divide the number of pellets in the shell (check with your manufacturer if it’s not listed on the box) by the total number of hits in the 30” circle.
+Divide the number of hits in the 30” circle by the total number of pellets in the shell (check with your manufacturer if it’s not listed on the box).

-• Move the decimal point two places and that’s your percentage of pellets in the “kill zone”.
+Move the decimal point two places to the right, and that’s your percentage of pellets in the “kill zone”.

 Shotgun Pellet Alternatives

-Many hunters have been skeptical about the effectiveness of lead-free shot for hunting/shooting purposes and compliance, when measured, is often poor.
-However, where field trials comparing lead and steel shot have been conducted, no differences were found in a number of measures, including the number of birds killed per shot or wounded per shot (Pierce et al., 2014).
+Many hunters are skeptical about the effectiveness of lead-free shot for hunting and shooting purposes and compliance, when measured, is often poor.
+However, field trials comparing lead and steel shot have found no differences between the two in a number of measures, including the number of birds killed or wounded per shot (Pierce et al., 2014).

 All shotguns can shoot lead-free alternatives to lead, but certain shotguns can only shoot certain alternatives, and it’s important to know which works with your firearm.
-Shotguns with a “lead only” barrel CANNOT shoot steel shot loads.
+Shotguns with a “lead-only” barrel CANNOT shoot steel-shot loads.
 They can, however, shoot bismuth and copper-plated bismuth.
-So, if your grandparent gifted you their vintage “lead only” shotgun you can still hunt lead-free!
+So, if your grandparent gifted you their vintage “lead-only” shotgun, you can still hunt lead-free!
 If you are ever unsure about the safety of lead-free ammunition in a particular shotgun, contact the manufacturer or a gunsmith.
-We’ll go through each lead-free alternative and any necessary adjustments when switching.
+Keep reading to learn more about each lead-free alternative and any necessary adjustments to be made when switching.

 • STEEL